TEDS-91/modEval/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of modEval is to perform model evaluation and comparisons.
+The goal of modEval is to perform model evaluation and model comparisons.

 ## Installation